dyyfk/weiqi-fullstack/README.md

 3. ~User fields are inconsistent in the MongoDB database~
 4. ~Backend will return a null user~
 5. ~MongoDB will return the password to the front-end~
-6. ~Add pagination of the roomlist~
+6. ~No pagination of the roomlist if it is too long~
-7. ~Links on the headers will disapper if the width is too small~
+7. ~Links on the headers will disappear if the width is too small~
+8. ~Chessboard behaves differently in different browsers~
+9. ~Chessboard does not dynamiclly change according to the page size~

 ## Acknowledgements
 * [Font Awesome](https://fontawesome.com)